input-output-hk/iogx/doc/api.md

 ```

-A function to a flake-like attrset.
+A function that returns a flake-like attrset.

 You can place additional flake outputs here, which will be recursively updated with the attrset from [`mkFlake.<in>.outputs`](#mkflakeinoutputs).